Skip to main content

 Traditional blood tests often provide a limited snapshot, measuring only total hormone levels.
 Advanced biomarker analysis expands this view considerably.
 It includes measurements of free hormones, which are the biologically active forms available to your cells, as well as hormone metabolites, which indicate how your body is processing and eliminating these compounds.
 This deeper insight helps to differentiate between a simple deficiency and a more complex issue involving hormone conversion or detoxification pathways.

 Moreover, advanced analysis extends to markers of metabolic health, inflammation, and nutrient status, all of which significantly influence hormonal function.
-For example, high levels of can directly impair testosterone production in men and contribute to conditions like polycystic ovary syndrome (PCOS) in women.
+For example, high levels of insulin resistance can directly impair testosterone production in men and contribute to conditions like polycystic ovary syndrome (PCOS) in women.
 Similarly, chronic inflammation can disrupt endocrine signaling, leading to widespread systemic effects.
-By examining these interconnected markers, a clearer picture of your overall physiological landscape emerges, guiding truly strategies.
+By examining these interconnected markers, a clearer picture of your overall physiological landscape emerges, guiding truly personalized wellness strategies.

 Intermediate